delzhand/isocon/README.md

 # IsoCON

-IsoCON is a custom 3d virtual tabletop for RPGs that include tactical combat, such as ICON by Massif Press.
+Isocon is a virtual tabletop custom-made for games with turn-based combat where positioning, elevation, and line of sight matters.
+With a low learning curve and easy to use tools, you can create 3d terrain about as quickly as you could draw on a battlemat, or spend the time to really set the stage with painting and environmental controls.

 ## This Release
-This is the v0.5 beta release, the first release to include multiplayer support.
-Due to the complexity of adding networking, the feature in v0.4 that enabled token stat/status editing has been temporarily removed.
-Restoring it is the top priority for the next release!
+This is the v0.6 beta release, a major update.
+As such, please feel free to create issues in the queue or contact me (see below).

 ## Multiplayer
 Connections are made via P2P, which means no signups, no services, no costs!
 However, this comes at the cost of requiring a bit of networking know-how.
 If you are hosting a table online, you may need to enable port forwarding on port 7777.
 You'll need to find and share your global IP with your players.
 If you are hosting on a LAN, you only need to share your local IP address, which should be visible in the connection sidebar.
 You may also need to disable your VPN if you're using one.